 I’ve mentioned that I am a history buff, but you might not know that I am also a former school teacher.
 I love to teach (and learn)!
 So every opportunity I get to teach my kids something on a trip, I go for it!
-That is exactly why we booked this excursion.
-The current excursion name is Underground Juneau Gold.
+That is exactly why we booked this excursion, the Historic Juneau Gold Mine Tour.
+The current excursion name is Underground Juneau Gold on Holland America Cruises.

 We had to wear hard hats as we ventured inside the 360-foot long tunnel carved into the mountainside.
 It was a little chilly inside the tunnel, so be sure to wear a jacket.
 I would also wear good shoes for walking on rocks.
 Inside the tunnel a former miner showed us how they did things back in the day using actual mining equipment.
 The mine was in use from 1913 to 1921.
 Great history lesson in action!